Sewing with Jersey Knit Fabrics – Before you Start

 We do this all the time – this sort of flexibility is one of the attractions of sewing with knit fabrics.

-We also use patterns that Kwik Sew says are designed for woven fabrics.
-We frequently use this sort of pattern with low stretch knit fabrics like our Knitwit Ponti and Knitwit Monaco for example.
+We also use patterns that are designed for woven fabrics with our knit fabrics, often with low stretch knit fabrics like our Knitwit Ponti and Knitwit Monaco for example.

 And at the other end of the scale, where a pattern is sized for a high stretch fabric, we frequently use medium or even low stretch fabrics – we simply cut it out a size bigger than normal, and run the garment in if needed.